mateusadada/python3-mundo3-cursoemvideo/README.md

 ## 📚 Features

-Used during the evolution of exercises.
+Used during the evolution of exercises:

 - Tuples